sanskar11/Mess-Portal/README.md

 # Learn php

-I have tried to build a Mini Mess Portal in which students can:
+We tried to build a Mini Mess Portal in which students can:
   * add new mess registration
   * change existing mess registration
   * cancel mess registration